 The Board of Directors facilitates and supervises the development and use of research funds.
 A number of outstanding individuals serve on this board.
 They bring a wealth of business, scientific and academic expertise as well as personal knowledge of CLL.

-Dr. Keating serves as president and CEO of CLLGRF.
-He is an internationally renowned CLL clinical scientist and a Professor of Medicine in Hematology at M. D. Anderson Cancer Center.
-He has been a member of the faculty of M. D. Anderson Cancer Center since 1977 and works as a physician in the Leukemia Department.
+Dr. Keating serves as the Founding Director of CLL Global Research Foundation.
+He is an internationally renowned CLL clinical scientist and a Professor of Medicine in Hematology at MD Anderson Cancer Center.
+He has been a member of the faculty of MD Anderson Cancer Center since 1977.
 His major pursuits are developing new potentially curative therapies for CLL and developing rational combinations of new agents in the treatment of leukemia in general.

 Dr. Wierda currently serves as the President and CEO of CLL Global Research Foundation.
 He is Professor and Medical Director for the Department of Leukemia and Executive Medical Director for Leukemia, Lymphoma and Stem Cell Transplant at The University of Texas MD Anderson Cancer Center.